Tips for Chinese Speaking

 - Pinyin input

-Getting a pinyin Chinese input method editor (IME) is an essential part of Chinese learning.
-The one most highly recommend is Google Pinyin.
+Getting a pinyin Chinese Input Method (CIM) is an essential part of Chinese learning.
+The one most highly recommend is ECL Chinese Input Method.

 2. Listen to recordings